vgteam/toil-vg/README.md

 The jobStore and outStore arguments to toil-vg are directories that will be created if they do not already exist.
 When starting a new job, toil will complain if the jobStore exists, so use `toil clean <jobStore>` first.
 When running on Mesos, these stores should be S3 buckets.
 They are specified using the following format aws:region:bucket (see examples below).

-All other input files can either either be local (best to specify absolute path) or URLs specified in the normal manner, ex : http://address/input_file or s3://bucket/input_file.
+All other input files can either either be local (best to specify absolute path) or URLs specified in the normal manner, such as: `http://address/input_file` or `s3://bucket/input_file`.
 The config file must always be local.
 When using an S3 jobstore, it is preferable to pass input files from S3 as well, as they load much faster and less cluster time will be wasted importing data.

 ## Running on Amazon EC2 with Toil